Esri/arcgis-pro-sdk-cim-viewer/ReadMe.md

 For the 3.3+ (latest) version you must:
 Install ArcGIS Pro 3.3+ and SDK, Visual Studio 2022 v17.8 or better (which includes .NET 8).
 Open the solution called CIMViewer_3.3.sln.

+At **3.7** the CIM Viewer has been updated to incorporate .NET 10 and Visual Studio 2026 18.4.1 (or later).
+Install ArcGIS Pro 3.7+ and SDK, Visual Studio 2026 v18.4.1 or better (which includes .NET 10).
+Open the solution called CIMViewer_3.7.slnx.

 ![UI](Screenshots/cim-viewer-sln3.3.png)

+## ArcGIS Pro 3.7 (minimum requirement)

+ * Migrated to ArcGIS Pro 3.7 and Visual Studio 2026 v18.4.1+ and .NET 10

 ## ArcGIS Pro 3.3 (minimum requirement)